 Happy customers are a company’s best brand ambassadors.
 Are you making it easy for your customers to tell their solar success stories and become champions of your brand?

 For as long as humans have roamed the earth, we have told and retold stories.
 There is something universal in this need to connect through the language of experience.

-In the solar industry, customer success stories are a powerful way to draw prospects in.
-Stories help potential customers see themselves in the narrative and reinforce the decision-making process.
+Stories are a powerful way to draw people in.
+In the solar industry, success stories help potential customers see themselves in the narrative and reinforce the decision-making process.
 Prospects need to see proof of other people or businesses just like them who have successfully gone solar – and who have positive things to say about the experience.

 While solar success stories and case studies are highly effective marketing tools, they can be time-consuming to develop.
 How can you simplify the testimonial process and make it easy for customers to tell their stories and become your brand ambassadors?

 Written testimonial quotes are one of the most efficient ways to demonstrate your capabilities through your customers’ own words.
 There are a couple of ways to generate strong customer testimonials:

 - Ask your customer as soon as the project is complete.
 A few short, open-ended questions, in person or via email, can generate a good quote about your company.
 Ask for pre-approval to post on your web site and use across your marketing materials with a simple permissions form.
 Offer an incentive or discount to your customer for their time.

 - Draft a quote on your customer’s behalf.
 If your customer is too busy to create a quote, offer to write one for them.
 Request verbal permission to draft a quote, then get their written approval to use it in your marketing materials.

 - Make sure your customer testimonials emphasize your company’s brand promise.
 For example, if your brand promise is about reliability, deliver on that score – and then ask your customer to comment specifically on your capabilities.